-These cash payments are calculated and paid in quarterly installments.
+These cash payments are calculated and paid in quarterly installments and are prorated for partial quarters of board or committee service.
 Non-employee directors are also reimbursed for expenses in connection with attendance at board of directors and committee meetings.
 Non-employee directors are also eligible for coverage under our health care plans at their election and at their sole expense.
-For fiscal year 2016, cash compensation for Mr. Bland and Mrs. Ocampo was prorated to reflect each of their partial years of service as a director as described above.